Jbleezy/BO2-Reimagined/README.md

 ## Buildables
 * Added purchase cost
 * Parts automatically picked up
+* Can be built at any table on all maps
 * Zombies no longer attack (except Zombie Shield)
 * Destroyed by taking 1500 damage
 * No longer destroyed by 2 grenades